content-left-bg.png

 Activity scope

-This guideline relates to students working in and around stockyards as an activity to support curriculum delivery.
+This guideline demonstrates the minimum safety standard for students working in and around stockyards as an activity to support curriculum delivery.
 Stockyards are defined as temporary holding enclosures where livestock is handled and/or confined.

 For activities conducted at a non-Department of Education venue, and/or when engaging external expertise, request written risk assessment advice and attach it to this CARA record.